mcuntz/pyjams/docs/source/index.rst

      - Partial pressure of water vapour from specific humidity and total pressure
    * - :func:`~pyjams.text2plot.signature2plot`
-     - Write a copyright notice on a plot
+     - Deprecated, moved to package mcplot_.
+Write a copyright notice on a plot
    * - :func:`~pyjams.fsread.sread`
      - Read strings from a file into 2D string array
    * - :func:`~pyjams.str2tex.str2tex`
-     - Convert strings to LaTeX strings in math environment used by matplotlib's usetex
+     - Deprecated, moved to package mcplot_.
+Convert strings to LaTeX strings in math environment used by matplotlib's usetex
    * - :func:`~pyjams.tee.tee`
      - Prints arguments on screen and in file, like Unix/Linux tee utility
    * - :func:`~pyjams.text2plot.text2plot`
-     - Write text on a plot
+     - Deprecated, moved to package mcplot_.
+Write text on a plot
    * - :func:`~pyjams.pack.unpack`
      - Unpack array using mask like Fortran intrinsic unpack
    * - :func:`~pyjams.npyio.updatez`